JetBrains/Qodana/topics/qodana-intellij-docker-techs.md

 You can adjust the `idea.required.plugins.id` value and keep only the CVS plugin suitable for your project.

+[//]: # "todo: describe  problem with useMirrors in the VCS - a TeamCity problem"

 ## Run as non-root

 By default, the container is run as the `root` user so that Qodana IntelliJ can read any volumes bind-mounted with the project and write the results.
 As a result, files in the `results/` folder are owned by the `root` after the run.